5 steps to develop a business continuity plan

-The first step to starting a business continuity process might seem obvious, but many business owners skip it: determining your business’s scope.
-Your business scope is a high-level view of all the resources needed to render the goods or services your business provides.
+The first step to starting a business continuity process might seem obvious, but many business owners skip it: Determining your business’s scope.
+Your business scope is a high-level view of all the resources needed to render your business’s goods or services.

-Completing this step before starting your business continuity plan will help you when it comes time to allocate your resources later.
+Completing this step before starting your business continuity plan will help when it’s time to allocate your resources.

 2. Prioritize business needs

-Now that you’ve properly scoped your business’s functions, determine what business responsibilities are vital to maintain, and which your business can shudder temporarily.
-Prioritizing the essential functions for your business is necessary as you’ll need to divide resources to keep the most important aspects of your business operational during an emergency situation.
+Now that you’ve properly scoped your business’s functions, determine what business responsibilities are vital to maintain and which your business can shutter temporarily.
+Prioritizing the essential functions of your business is necessary, as you’ll need to divide resources to keep the most important aspects of your business operational during an emergency.

 Keeping with the restaurant example, the business owner may realize that the restaurant can subsist on their catering business alone should their physical dine-in location become inoperable.
 In this scenario the restaurant owner should consider devoting most of their resources to keeping their catering business running optimally.
 This way, the catering business can keep the business afloat while the restaurant undergoes repairs.

 Put together an action plan for each essential function of your business.
 This should include specific employees and what action is needed from them to sustain production.
 You’ll want to include a list of all equipment or tools needed to complete the task.
 Keep your vendors and customers in mind when deciding how you’ll communicate any temporary changes.